SIMPSON DESERT EXPEDITION – EAST

-The Simpson Desert Expedition (East) is a 14 day expedition across one of the largest and most outstanding parallel sand dune deserts in the world.
+The Simpson Desert Expedition (East) is a 14 day tag along crossing one of the largest and most outstanding parallel sand dune deserts in the world.
 This 4WD desert tag along tour is a challenging and unique way to traverse the Simpson (Muna thiri).
-It is a 800km crossing exploring the best of the desert environments including 7 of the 11 major geological dune systems.
+It is a 800km crossing; exploring the best of the desert environments including 7 of the 11 major geological dune systems.
 As well as crossing from east to west it segues through the south and north.
-Join Waypoint Expeditions for adventurous 4WD off-road challenges, desert camping beneath a Milky Way in full bloom, solitude, tranquility, and new friendships born from a camaraderie inherent in Outback Australia.
+So join Waypoint Expeditions for exciting 4WD off-road challenges and desert camping beneath the Milky Way in full bloom.
+Explore, discover and find new friendships born from a camaraderie inherent in Outback Australia.

 “The Simpson Desert is many things to many people – formiddable and implacable, intolerant to the ill-advised and underprepared, a place to be respected and admired.
 It is a land for all Australians to enjoy.”

 The Simpson Desert: Natural History and Human Endeavour

 It is a place of beauty, resilience, contrasting moods and colour.
 Its windswept landscape comprises more than 1,100 dunes, shaped into long red waves by westerly winds, exhibiting a diversity of landforms and providing habitats for a range of flora and fauna.
 It’s steeped in Aboriginal and European history and is of great ecological and cultural importance as well as its status as one of Australia’s great wilderness areas.